 The EMA copy $\theta^-$ is updated slowly after each training step, typically $m \approx 0.99$, so the target moves at roughly 1% of the speed of the main network.
 This keeps the target stable enough to learn against.
 Without it, both sides of the loss update simultaneously and they can easily converge to the same wrong answer: outputting a constant everywhere, which technically satisfies the loss but is completely useless for generation.

 To get the adjacent point $z_{t-\Delta}$ on the same trajectory as $z_t$, you need to take one step of the PF-ODE.
 This is where the teacher and student framing becomes explicit.
 In consistency distillation (CD), a pretrained diffusion model acts as the teacher: it provides reliable one-step ODE moves that land on the true trajectory, and the student learns to jump directly to $x_0$ from any point on those teacher-generated trajectories.
-In consistency training (CT), there is no external teacher; the network estimates the score from scratch and generates its own training pairs, which introduces additional noise and makes training harder to stabilise.
+In consistency training (CT), there is no external teacher; the network has to produce its own one-step ODE moves to generate training pairs, which introduces additional noise and makes training harder to stabilise.
 CD is faster to converge and produces better results; CT avoids the dependency on a pretrained teacher at the cost of more careful engineering.

 The discretisation curriculum

-There is one subtlety about consistency model training that matters.
+There is a subtlety in how consistency models are trained.
 You divide the time axis into $N$ discrete steps.
 Adjacent training pairs are always one step apart, so the gap $\Delta = T/N$.

 If $N$ is small, the gap is large.
 The two adjacent points are far apart on the PF-ODE trajectory.
 The training signal is strong (there is a lot of distance between the two predictions to align) but the targets are noisy.
 Taking a large step along the PF-ODE introduces large discretisation error, so $z_{t-\Delta}$ is only approximately on the right trajectory.
 You are training the network to agree with a somewhat wrong target.